Brightify/Reactant/docs/parts/activityindicator.md

 								.subscribe...
 ```

-All of the `trackActivity` methods captures `ActivityIndicator` until the registered `Observable` is disposed.
-So you do not have to hold a reference to it.
+All of the `trackActivity` methods capture `ActivityIndicator` until the registered `Observable` is disposed, so that you do not have to hold a reference to it.

 Example of `associatedValueProvider`: